 Transcripts are a written account of the audio or video and are provided in a separate file.
 Transcripts should contain additional descriptions, explanations, or comments that may be beneficial, such as indications of laughter or an explosion.
 A link to the transcript document should immediately follow the video or audio file.

-Vimeo and YouTube both provide different ways to create and add captions to your videos.
+Vimeo and YouTube both offer different ways to create and add captions to videos.
 There are also service providers that specialize in video captions and transcripts.
-Simply search “captions” and the name of the video site provider you use (vimeo or youtube) to find different options for adding captions.
+Search “captions” and the name of the video site provider used (vimeo or youtube) to find different options for adding captions.

-YouTube provides a resource to auto caption you video.
-If you use this option, please review the captions as the voice recognition may not always be correct.
-You do have the option to edit the captions to correct these errors.
+YouTube provides a resource to auto caption videos.
+When using this option, it is good to review the captions as the voice recognition may not always be correct.
+Captions can be edited to correct these errors.